 BUDDHARead on »

-Generally speaking, there are those children who have a lovely nature and probably wouldn’t be affected by having no boundaries, but the more wilful and determined child would probably stop …Read on »
+Generally, there are those children who have a lovely nature and probably wouldn’t be affected by having no boundaries, but the more wilful and determined child would probably stop …Read on »

 Setbacks are inevitable.
 I find the bigger the problem, the more likely I am to have them.

 I tend to handle my emotions for a considerable amount of time, then usually with a lack of a resolve on a way forward I end up with a setback in one form or another.
 I suppose that’s inevitable.
-Once I am …Read on »
+Once I get …Read on »